pixty/console/rapi/README.md

 	// Gets list of cameras for the orgId (right now orgId=1), which comes from
 	// the authorization of the call
-	a.ge.GET("/cameras", a.h_GET_cameras)
+	a.ge.GET("/orgs/:orgId/cameras", a.h_GET_orgs_orgId_cameras)

 	// Creates new camera
-	a.ge.POST("/cameras", a.h_POST_cameras)
+	a.ge.POST("/orgs/:orgId/cameras", a.h_POST_orgs_orgId_cameras)

 	// Gets information about a camera
 	a.ge.GET("/cameras/:camId", a.h_GET_cameras_camId)

-	// Checks whether the camera name is available a.ge.GET("/cameras/:camId/name-available", a.h_GET_cameras_camId_nameAvailable)

 	// Generates new secret key for the camera.
 We don't keep the secret key, but its
 	// hash, so it is user responsibility to get the key from the response and keeps
 	// it safely.
 If they lost, they have to regenerate. a.ge.POST("/cameras/:camId/newkey", a.h_POST_cameras_camId_newkey)
 ```

 # How to authenticate
-Provide Basic authentication if the user will be authenticated successfully the response will contain:
-X-Pixty-Session header with the session id, and sets the cookie session.

-Further calls MUST use whether the X-Pixty-Session header or the cookie.
-You should not try to
-use basic auth again, because it will produce new session.
-The number of the sessions are limited, so
-if you hit the range you cannot be logged in unless some sessions are time-outed.
+You can use basic authentication to use any particular call, but please use it for curl and testing
+puroses only (all curl examples with basic).
+For App please use sessions

+Calls can be authenticated by session number which comes with cookie or in X-Pixty-Session header
+to make a new session please do POST to /sessions with JSON {"login": "super", "password": "jopa"}
+if sessions is created the session ID is returned in response, header and cookie will be set. please
+use it for further calls be authorized

 # Examples
 // Create a new user
-curl -v -H "Content-Type: application/json" -XPOST -d '{"login": "super"}' http://localhost:8080/users
+curl -v -H "Content-Type: application/json" -XPOST -d '{"login": "super"}' http://api.pixty.io/users

 // Set new password
 curl -v -H "Content-Type: application/json" -u super:oldpasswd -XPOST -d '{"password":"newpassword"}' http://localhost:8080/users/super/password